JJ/github-pr-contains-action/README.md

         linesChanged: 1
 ```

-The `bodyContains` variable will include the string that we want the body of the PR to include, such as checked items in a checklist; obviously `bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR body.
+The `bodyContains` variable will include the string or regex that we want the body of the PR to include, such as checked items in a checklist; obviously `bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR body.
 Any of them can have a `|` separated list of words or expressions.
 The PR will check it contains _any_ of the words in `bodyContains` and _none_ of the words in `bodyDoesnotContain`.

 Same patterm for `diff(Contains|DoesNotContain)`.
 Can be a word or list of words you want in the diff (for instance, you want it to _always_ change code so it contains a statement terminator) or don't want in the diff (for instance, you don't want it to include TODOs because people never ever _do_ them).